 Congress authorized the MCC in the FY2004 Consolidated Appropriations Act (P.L.
 108-199).
-Funding for MCC is appropriated through the annual State Department and Foreign Operations Appropriations measures.
+Funding for MCC is appropriated through annual Department of State, Foreign Operations, and Related Programs Appropriations.
 MCC is free from the restrictions and spending directives that encumber much of US foreign assistance, allowing it the flexibility to support partner-country priorities and target results-focused investments.

 MCC partners only with low- and lower-middle income countries, a categorization based on per capita income.
 In 2017, MCC’s candidate pool included 74 countries.
 To assess candidate countries’ relative policy performance, MCC compiles 20 quantitative, publicly available indicators from third-party sources into country “scorecards.”
 The indicators fall into the three broad areas: ruling justly, investing in people, and encouragingeconomic freedom.
 To meet MCC’s eligibility criteria, a country must score better than a given threshold (usually the income-based peer group median) on the majority of the indicators, including the indicator that measures control of corruption and at least one of the two indicators that measure the strength of democratic rights and practices.
 MCC’s board of directors bases its eligibility decisions on countries’ scorecard performance, and on supplemental information that provides a more complete picture of a country’s policy performance and MCC’s opportunities to reduce poverty and promote economic growth in that country.
 In addition to selecting countries on the basis of their governance, the agency has demonstrated an important willingness to suspend or terminate a country partnership when policy performance substantially deteriorates.